vertexshader256/cEngine/README.md

 * [JCPP](http://www.anarres.org/projects/jcpp/)

 # Test approach:
-Standard output of CEngine must exactly match that of GCC.
+Standard output of CEngine must exactly match that of GCC.  [sbt-coverage](https://github.com/scoverage/sbt-scoverage) is used to find dead code paths.

 CEngine was bootstrapped off of [java.util.Formatter](https://docs.oracle.com/javase/7/docs/api/java/util/Formatter.html) but it can now execute an embedded version of printf, ee_printf.